isomerpages/pris-test/_visit-matters/Visit Information/How to Visit.md

 Visitors will only be allowed to bring in their identification documents for the visit session.
 All other personal belongings are to be kept in the lockers provided.

 <u><strong>Dress Code</strong></u><br>
-Visitors must be properly attired as you may be turned away from the visit.
-Revealing clothing such as short shorts, mini skirt, short dresses, bare back, halter top, low cut clothing, see-through garments are not acceptable.
+Visitors must be properly attired, or you may be turned away.
+Inappropriate attire, such as short shorts, miniskirts, short dresses, bare backs, halter tops, low cut clothing, see-through garments are not acceptable.

 If in doubt, please bring along a jacket and wear a knee-length bottom.